CLA 101-8 First-Year Writing Seminar: Endless Exile: Home and Homelessness in the Ancient Mediterranean World

 GREEK 201-2 Introduction to Greek Literature: Classical Prose

-This course is the second of the second-year Greek series, designed to solidify the grammatical concepts learned in first-year while introducing students to the study of actual ancient literary texts.
+This course is the second of the second-year Greek series, designed to solidify the grammatical concepts learned in first-year while introducing students to the study of unaltered ancient literary texts.
 In this course we will focus on ancient Attic prose by reading from Lysias on the Murder of Eratosthenes and Plato's Crito.
-We will pay close attention to grammar and style, but we will also gain insight into the complexities of ancient Athenian law and politics.
+We will pay close attention to grammar and style, but we will also gain insight into the complexities of ancient Athenian culture, politics, and religion – especially in respect to the ancient legal system.

 LATIN 201-2-2 Introduction to Latin Literature: Vergil's Aeneid

-Latin 201-2 is designed to improve students’ understanding of the Latin language by close reading of major poetic texts, with special attention to grammar, vocabulary, and style.
-Class activities will include careful reading and translation of Virgil's Aeneid combined with literary discussion and interpretation of the poem and its composition.
-The course also provides a systematic introduction to the dactylic hexameter and the basic rules of scansion.
+Latin 201-2 is designed to improve students’ confidence and fluency in reading Latin poetry through a close reading of Vergil’s "Aeneid."
+Class activities will include careful reading of the Latin text with special attention to grammar, vocabulary, and style combined with literary discussion and interpretation.
+The course also provides a systematic introduction to the basics of Latin meter and scansion.

 LATIN 201-2-2 Introduction to Latin Literature: Vergil's Aeneid

-Latin 201-2 is designed to improve students’ understanding of the Latin language by close reading of major poetic texts, with special attention to grammar, vocabulary, and style.
-Class activities will include careful reading and translation of Virgil's Aeneid combined with literary discussion and interpretation of the poem and its composition.
-The course also provides a systematic introduction to the dactylic hexameter and the basic rules of scansion.
+Latin 201-2 is designed to improve students’ confidence and fluency in reading Latin poetry through a close reading of Vergil’s "Aeneid."
+Class activities will include careful reading of the Latin text with special attention to grammar, vocabulary, and style combined with literary discussion and interpretation.
+The course also provides a systematic introduction to the basics of Latin meter and scansion.